YoshiMannaert/Bootstrap-Hotspots/README.md

 ### Adding hotspots to buttons or links!
 Watch out.
 While buttons and links allow for children there is an issue.
 If you add the hotspot to a button or link, clicking it will cause the button or link to get clicked.
-For these situations you should also use a parent wrapper and add the highlight and the button or link as separate children.
+For these situations you should also use a parent wrapper and add the hotspot and the button or link as separate children.